 Spread a thin layer of cream cheese on a flour tortilla.

-Roll up tightly.
+Roll tortillas up tightly.

-Cover enchiladas with enchilada sauce and then remainder of cheese.
+and the remainder of the cheese.

 Bake at 375 for about 20 minutes or until bubbly.

 How delicious do these creamy chicken enchiladas look?